alichtner/nordstrom_flask/README.md

 The code to read in the data, split it up and train the model has already been written for you.
 We're going to focus on how to implement the model and predict with it through the flask web interface.

+- If you want more info on models for this dataset take a look here.
+[Titanic Dataset Modeling](https://blog.socialcops.com/engineering/machine-learning-python/)

 ### Install and import additional packages
 1. If you haven't already done so, make sure you have all the required packages in your virtualenv.